cjyuan/cyf-notes/SDC-Complexity.md

 We could further improve the performance if we can
   - avoid repeatedly creating the same sub-tuples at line 29 (e.g. use another cache), and
-  - create key as (total, a_unique_integer_identifying_the_subarray) instead of as (total, tuple of coins)
+  - create key as (total, a_unique_integer_identifying_the_subtuple) instead of as (total, tuple of coins)
-     - There are only a small number of different subarrays.
-We can map each subarray to a unique integer.
+     - There are only a small number of different sub-tuples.
+We can easily assign each sub-tuple a unique integer.

 ---
 Array creation is a relatively costly operation.